arcus/education_modules/git_history_of_project/git_history_of_project.md

     Start notes on Mars as a base
 ```

-If you forget to include the `-n 3` flag and just type `git log` you can always quit the log output by pressing `Q`.
-If you have been working on a project for a while, using the arrow keys to scroll down may take a prohibitively long time.
+Use the arrow keys to scroll down if this output is longer than your CLI window.
+If that is the case, you can always quit the log output by pressing `Q`.
+Entering `git log` without the `-n` flag will give you the list of every commit, so if a project has been in progress for a while, this can be a lot of output!

-The first thing to notice is that all of your commit messages are here.
+The first thing to notice is that your commit messages are here!
 This is a good reminder to write clear and concise messages because **future** you may be very grateful when trying to figure out where exactly **past** you introduced a particular issue.

 The second thing to notice is the structure of each entry in the log: commit, Author, Date, message.
 When you identify which commit you want to look at, the commit number is the unique 40 digit string of letters and numbers above it after the word "commit".
 In Dracula's repository, the unique identifier for the commit in which he "add[ed] concerns about effects of Mars' moons on Wolfman" is `fe532b097861acb8bd3d7f221d6ee741249dc8f0`.